torvalds/linux/Documentation/networking/device_drivers/atm/fore200e.rst

 the 'software updates' pages.
 The firmware binaries are part of the various ForeThought software distributions.

-Notice that different versions of the PCA-200E firmware exist, depending on the endianness of the host architecture.
+Analtice that different versions of the PCA-200E firmware exist, depending on the endianness of the host architecture.
 The driver is shipped with both little and big endian PCA firmware images.